Turn your iPad into an all-in-one marketing machine.

 - Work in small teams to create short projects including how-to and promotional videos

-- Learn about free resources for equipment, consultation, instruction and distribution
+- Learn about free and low-cost resources for equipment, consultation, instruction and distribution

-During this workshop, we will guide you through the process of producing engaging videos, from start to finish.
+During this workshop, we will guide you through the process of producing engaging videos.
 Discover how easy it is to make creative, high-quality videos with your iPad.
 Educators who take this workshop will also learn 21st century team skills and strategies for teaching students in communication, research and media skills in the Common Core.

 a recent workshop participant

-Fee: (Includes a certificate for eight hours of professional development):
+FEE: (Includes a certificate for 10 hours of professional development):

-*Members of Vermont Businesses for Social Responsibility and CommonGood Vermont are elligible for a 10% discount.
-Group discounts are available, and private workshops are available for groups of eight or more.
-Contact Doug at (802) 654-7980, or email firstname.lastname@example.org for more information.
+*Vermont Businesses for Social Responsibility, Vermont NEA and CommonGood Vermont members are elligible for a $20 discount.
+Group discounts and a limited number of partial scholarships are available.
+Contact Doug at (802) 654-7980, or email email@example.com for more information.